Xellyelly/Lagos-Real-Estate-Rental-Listings-Analysis/README.md

 - Location : Specifies where the property is located

-**Few more feature were extracted from Description columns for the pupose of this analysis Used keyword search and pattern matching**
+**Few more feature were extracted from Description columns for the pupose of this analysis used keyword search and pattern matching**
 - Bedrooms : Number of bedrooms in each property
 - purpose : Refers to why the property is listed (For Rent or For Sale)
 - type : Describes the kind of property, such as Apartment, Duplex, or Others.